-I do read the ensuing insanity in the comments section on big “news” stories when I have a few minutes that I’m willing to sacrifice with no discernible payoff.
-Even then I’ve come to keeping my hand on the mouse so I can quickly scroll away as soon as my teeth start clenching and the muscles in my upper lip start contracting.
+I occasionally read the ensuing insanity in the comments section of big “news” stories when I have a few minutes that I’m willing to sacrifice with no discernible payoff.
+Even then I’ve come to keeping my hand on the mouse so I can quickly scroll away as soon as my teeth start clenching and the muscles in my upper lip contract.
 As my Texas friend says, the juice ain’t worth the squeeze.

 My cousin and I often ask each other for insight into various controversial topics and that discussion invariably sheds light for me about alternative viewpoints.
 It’s a modified safe place, if you will, with an open invitation to share our beliefs.
 We aren’t often on the same side of an issue but discussing it does not devolve into name calling and violent threats.
 We don’t get our feelings hurt.
 We remain who we are.
 Grownups.
 Friends.
 Rational people who respect difference.
 Americans, not ashamed to salute our flag.

 I would not have chimed in at all on my cousin’s post about assault rifles but I know that she respects my opinion as much as I do hers and I saw that she was supporting the misinformation so common in the knee-jerk “news” reports of the liberal MSM.

 Cousin: … but why would someone buy a gun that can fire so many rounds so quickly?
 What’s the purpose?
 A gun that you would carry as self-defense would kill one or two people before the others would jump or kill you.